rodionovd/rodionovd.github.io/md/dtrace-vs-sip.markdown

 ### (Bonus): a win-win solution

-If you ask me, here's my advice: only disable `dtrace` restrictions on your Mac and use a virtual machine (such as [VirtualBox](https://www.virtualbox.org) or [Parallels](http://www.parallels.com/ru/products/desktop/)) where SIP is disabled entirely for any deep analysis purposes.
+If you ask me, here's my advice: only disable `dtrace` restrictions on your Mac and use a virtual machine (such as [VirtualBox](https://www.virtualbox.org) or [Parallels](http://www.parallels.com/ru/products/desktop/)) where SIP is disabled entirely for deep analysis.

-This way your main OS will remain quite self and you don't actually care about what happens in a guest virtual machine OS since you may restore it to the initial state any time. (๑˃̵ᴗ˂̵)و
+This way your main OS will remain quite secure and you don't actually care about what happens in a guest virtual machine OS since you may restore it to the initial state any time. (๑˃̵ᴗ˂̵)و

 <center>🙋🏽</center>